rvrebcev/near-development-101/code/chapter_1.md

 ## Compile, build, and deploy the smart contract

-Let's build, deploy and test `writeProduct` and `getProduct` methods before we added more functionalities.
+Let's build, deploy and test `setProduct` and `getProduct` methods before we added more functionalities.

 First of all, we need to create an account and log in to the shell with it.